What is the IKEA effect?

 His advice: replace powdered eggs in the cake mix with the requirement to add fresh eggs.
-All-instant cake mix makes baking too easy.
-It undervalues the labour and skill of the cake maker.
+All-instant cake mix makes baking too easy; it undervalues the labour and skill of the cake maker.

 Think of ways you can make sure of the IKEA effect with your brand:

-- Employ shoppers – giving shoppers a little bit (not too much) work to do helps them take ownership of you brand and the final result.
+Giving shoppers a little bit (not too much) work to do helps them take ownership of you brand and the final result.

-- Don’t be over-convenient – you could give the final solution straight out of the box, but shoppers will value it more if they have to do a token ‘something’, like building flat-pack furniture from IKEA.
+You could give the final solution straight out of the box, but shoppers will value it more if they have to do a token ‘something’, like building flat-pack furniture from IKEA.

-- Move over ready meals – the signs are there that the “ready-to-create” meal kit, consisting of pre-packaged raw ingredients you prepare and cook yourself are the future.
+The signs are there that the “ready-to-create” meal kit, consisting of pre-packaged raw ingredients you prepare and cook yourself are the future.